TRNisbet/ChallengeModule_18-Supervised-Machine-Learning-and-Credit-Risk/Credit_Risk_Analysis/README.md

 ## Overview

 Use `imbalanced-learn` and `scikit-learn` libraries to build and evaluate models using resampling.

 Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, you’ll oversample the data using the `RandomOverSampler` and `SMOTE` algorithms, and undersample the data using the `ClusterCentroids` algorithm.
 Then, you will use a combinatorial approach of over- and undersampling using the `SMOTEENN` algorithm.
 Next, you’ll compare two new machine learning models that reduce bias, `BalancedRandomForestClassifier` and `EasyEnsembleClassifier`, to predict credit risk.
-(From Module Challenge PAge_ )
+(From Module Challenge Page)

 ## Analysis Results